 Montenegro features in the movie “Casino Royale”, released in 2006.
 James Bond plays a high stake poker tournament at the Casino Royale, which is located in Montenegro.
 Filming for this movie was done in the Czech Republic, however 🙁

-We spent close to 4 months living in Bucharest while I waited to be able to re-enter the schengen zone – and we fell in love.
+We spent close to 4 months living in Bucharest while I waited to be able to re-enter the Schengen zone back in 2015 – and we fell in love.
 The people are friendly, the countryside is captivating and it doesn’t hurt that the cost of living is quite reasonable.
 Plus being able to say you’ve visited Dracula’s castle will make you instantly cool with your friends – trust us.

 Price of Beer:

-Airbnb can be a little pricy in Romania but there are some great options out there.
-There are also some really great hostels / hotels in Romania here are a few of our favourites
+Airbnb can be a little pricey in Romania but there are some great options out there.
+There are also some really great hostels/hotels in Romania including our very favourite hostel…

 Interesting fact about Romania: